 - (2020) Arts and Humanities Research Council Research Networking Grant to support “The Future of Work and Income”: £24,000 awarded to Alex Douglas (P.I.) and Ben Sachs-Cobbe (C.I.)

-- This grant will support the creation of an interdisciplinary network of researchers and a set of events and media contents designed to bring them together and disseminate their research.
-This will include two workshops, an international conference, a website/database, a series of video interviews, a series of informational videos, and an event at the Edinburgh Science Festival or the Scottish Parliament’s Festival of Politics, and a presentation before a committee of Scottish parliamentarians or civil servants
+- This grant supported the creation of an interdisciplinary network of researchers and a set of events and media contents designed to bring them together and disseminate their research.
+This included three of the events mentioned above, a website/database, a series of video interviews, and a series of informational videos.

 - (2020) Scots Philosophical Association Conference Grant, to support “Universal Basic Income and the Meaning of Work) online workshop (see above): £750 awarded to Ben Sachs-Cobbe and Alex Douglas